 - Where you are not the legal owner of the property in question we may need to request details from you as to your ability to sell or let the property such as a Power of Attorney, Guardianship Order or Confirmation

-- We may collect your bank account details to arrange the onward transfer of funds or to set up rental payments, depending on which of our services you engage us on
+- We may collect your bank account details to arrange the onward transfer of funds, depending on which of our services you engage us on

 - We may ask if you have any specific access requirements if you are looking to rent or buy a new property or to arrange a viewing